Recent Commercial Posts

 Move Them on Up

 Flood damage often starts on the lower levels of a building.
 As soon as any water starts to invade your office (or before, if possible), move items such as furniture, electronics, and documents to higher levels.
-If your workplace is all on one floor, get these materials off the ground.
+If your workplace is all on one floor, get these materials off the ground as soon as possible.

 Fill Those Sandbags